-Texas is one of only a few states who require a divorced person to wait before they may get remarried.
-In the state, there is a 30 day waiting period, during which time, either party can appeal the divorce decree and the divorce can be reopened.
+Texas is one of only a few states that require a divorced person to wait before remarrying.
+In Texas, there is a 30-day waiting period.
+During this time, either party can appeal the divorce decree and reopen the divorce.
 Any new marriages within the 30 days are voidable and can be challenged by one of the parties.

-Waiting can be a positive for those couples at odds with one another—since Texas is a communal property state, any material change in your assets during the 30 days can cause the other spouse to question whether the property was owned before the divorce.
-This also gives time to rethink other issues, rather than moving on with their life.
+Since Texas is a communal property state, any material change in a spouse’s assets during the 30 days allows the other spouse to question whether the property was owned before the divorce.
+The waiting period also gives both spouses time to rethink other issues, rather than moving on with their lives.

-In some situations, you can have the 30 day waiting period waived by a judge with the help of a Killeen divorce lawyer.
+In some situations, you can have the 30-day waiting period waived by a judge with the help of a Killeen divorce lawyer.
 If you are considering a divorce or remarriage, turn to the Law Office of Brett H. Pritchard for the legal counsel you need at this time.
 Call us at (254) 781-4222 or contact us online.